Dushmilan/Spotify_Downloader_Backend/README.md

 - **Spotify Metadata Extraction**: Extract detailed information from Spotify URLs including title, artist, album, duration, release date, track ID, preview URL, and more.
 - **YouTube URL Fetching**: Search and retrieve the best matching YouTube URL for a given track and artist.
 - **Track Downloading**: Download audio from YouTube as MP3 files with SponsorBlock integration to skip unwanted segments.
+- **Playlist Downloading**: Download entire Spotify playlists with track numbering and organization, including playlist metadata in a JSON file.
-- **SponsorBlock Integration**: Automatically skips sponsor segments, intros, and outros using SponsorBlock API.
+- **SponsorBlock Integration**: Automatically skips sponsor segments, intros, and outros using SponsorBlock API with manual FFmpeg-based segment removal when needed.
+- **Cookie Support**: Optional YouTube cookie integration to bypass age restrictions and other limitations (add cookies to `Cookies/music.youtube.com_cookies.txt`).
 - **MVC Architecture**: Clean separation of concerns with models, controllers, routes, and middleware.
 - **Error Handling**: Comprehensive error handling with appropriate HTTP status codes.
 - **Environment Configuration**: Flexible configuration using environment variables.